ssc-maire/AniMAIRE-public/README.md

 <img src="https://raw.githubusercontent.com/ssc-maire/AniMAIRE-public/main/Ani_GLE_only_timestamp1_with_legend.svg" width="350"/> <img src="https://raw.githubusercontent.com/ssc-maire/AniMAIRE-public/main/Ani_GLE_only_timestamp5_with_legend.svg" width="350"/>

+Feel free to contribute to this package through forks and pull requests; the package is intended for usage and potential modification by the community.
+If you have any questions about this software, please contact myself, https://github.com/ChrisSWDavis, the primary author of this package.

 <!-- ![An example map of dose rates during a large space weather event](https://raw.githubusercontent.com/ssc-maire/AniMAIRE-public/main/Ani_GLE_only_timestamp1_with_legend.svg) | ![An example animation of dose rates during a large space weather event](https://raw.githubusercontent.com/ssc-maire/AniMAIRE-public/main/39kft_heatmap_animation_no_contours_anisotropic.gif) -->

 ## Installation